A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Connection to other inference frameworks

 The relative likelihood~\eqref{eq:relLik} serves as an important basis for frequentist statistics since under the null hypothesis $-2\log L(\theta_{0})$ has an asymptotic chi-squared distribution with $\dim(\theta)$ degrees of freedom.
 Frequentists thus also use relative likelihoods but merely as a test statistic.

-Another connection between frequentist and BFF inference is given by the `universal bound' \citep{Kerridge1963, Robbins1970, Royall1997}, which bounds the frequentist probability of obtaining misleading Bayesian evidence.
-That is, when data are generated under $H_{0}: \theta = \theta_{0}$, the probability of obtaining a Bayes factor $\BF_{01}$ less than $k < 1$ is at most $k$ for any prior under the alternative
+Another connection between frequentist and SC inference is given by the `universal bound' \citep{Kerridge1963, Robbins1970, Royall1997, Sanborn2013}, which bounds the frequentist probability of obtaining misleading Bayesian evidence.
+That is, when data are generated under $H_{0}: \theta = \theta_{0}$, the probability of obtaining misleading evidence against the null at level $k$ (with a $\BF_{01} \leq k < 1$) is at most $k$ for any prior under the alternative

+This can be shown by noting that the expectation of $\BF_{10}$ under $H_0$ is 1 and applying Markov's inequality \citep[see e.g.,][]{Grunwald2024}.
 If there are nuisance parameters, the bound holds only marginalized over the prior of the nuisance parameters.
 For the bound to hold in a strict sense (i.e., for every possible value of the nuisance parameter), special priors must be assigned to them \citep{Hendriksen2021, Grunwald2024}.

-The universal bound can thus be used to transform BFFs into conservative \textit{P}-values and confidence sets, e.g., a $k = 1/20$ support set obtained from a BFF corresponds to a 95\% conservative confidence set and $p = \min\{\BF_{01}, 1\}$ corresponds to a conservative $P$-value.
-Remarkably, the bound holds without adjustment even when the data collection is continuously monitored and stopped as soon as evidence against $H_{0}$ is found \citep{Robbins1970}.
+The universal bound can thus be used to transform SCs into conservative \textit{P}-values and confidence sets, e.g., a $k = 1/20$ support set obtained from a SC corresponds to a 95\% conservative confidence set and $p = \min\{\BF_{01}, 1\}$ corresponds to a conservative $P$-value.
+Remarkably, the bound holds without adjustment even in `optional stopping' settings where data collection is continuously monitored and stopped as soon as evidence against $H_{0}$ is found \citep{Robbins1970}.
 However, it is important to note that \textit{P}-values and confidence sets obtained in this way are usually much more conservative than ordinary ones which are calibrated to have exact type I error rate and coverage, respectively.
-Finally, if the data model is misspecified, the bound is obviously invalid.
+Finally, if the data model is misspecified, the bound is invalid.